Feds investigating why Boeing plane rained debris on Denver suburb

-Residents of Broomfield, a suburb of Denver, reported hearing a loud boom overhead and a video posted to social media appeared to show the plane flying with its engine on fire.
+Residents of Broomfield, a suburb of Denver, reported hearing a loud boom overhead, and a video posted to social media appeared to show the plane flying with its engine on fire.
 Authorities have not shared any details on possible causes of the failure.

 The incident comes amid Boeing’s effort to restore public confidence in its planes.
 In December, Boeing’s 737 Max jets flew their first commercial flights for the first time since two crashes of the planes in 2018 and 2019 killed 346 people.

 The Max crashes eroded the flying public’s trust in Boeing, one of only two major companies that dominate commercial airplane production.
-Following the incidents, Boeing halted production of its flagship jet, fired its chief executive and agreed to pay more than $2.5 billion to resolve a criminal charge by the Department of Justice that it conspired to defraud the Federal Aviation Administration during a review of the 737 Max.
+Following the incidents, Boeing halted production of its flagship jet, fired its chief executive and agreed to pay more than $2.5 billion to resolve a criminal charge by the Justice Department that it conspired to defraud the Federal Aviation Administration during a review of the 737 Max.

 The Boeing 777-200 is a larger jet that has been in use since the 1990s.
 According to Boeing data, the jets have experienced less than one major accident per one million departures — one of the lowest accident rates of any major commercial jetliner.
 The plane is not equipped with MCAS, the software that investigators believe malfunctioned during both of the 737 Max incidents.